Explicit Hamiltonian representations of meromorphic connections and duality from different perspectives: a case study: The dual side: Isomonodromic deformations of meromorphic connections associated with the Painlev e IV equation

-\section{The dual side: Isomonodromic deformations of $\mathfrak{gl}_2(\mathbb{C})$ meromorphic connections associated to the Painlev\'{e} $4$ equation}
+\section{The dual side: Isomonodromic deformations of $\mathfrak{gl}_2(\mathbb{C})$ meromorphic connections associated with the Painlev\'{e} IV equation}

-In this section, we review the specific case of isomonodromic deformations in $\mathfrak{gl}_2(\mathbb{C})$ associated to the Painlev\'{e} $4$ equation as historically obtained by Jimbo-Miwa-Ueno \cite{JimboMiwa,JimboMiwaUeno}.
-The general theory and formulas for isomonodromic deformations associated to meromorphic connections in $\mathfrak{gl}_2(\mathbb{C})$ has been developed in \cite{MarchalAlameddineP1Hierarchy2023,marchal2023hamiltonian} and we shall refer to them for technical details.
+In this section, we review the specific case of isomonodromic deformations in $\mathfrak{gl}_2(\mathbb{C})$ associated with the Painlev\'{e} IV equation as historically obtained by Jimbo-Miwa-Ueno \cite{JimboMiwa,JimboMiwaUeno}.
+The general theory and formulas for isomonodromic deformations associated with meromorphic connections in $\mathfrak{gl}_2(\mathbb{C})$ has been developed in \cite{MarchalAlameddineP1Hierarchy2023,marchal2023hamiltonian} and we shall refer to them for technical details.
 For the sake of the present paper, we shall only mention the results that are useful for the duality.